Author: Natalie C. Parker

 I also really enjoyed Renée Ahdieh’s La Revancha del Tango.
 This story is set in Buenos Aires and is all about the tango.
 I don’t think I’ve ever read a book about the tango before, so I found the originality to be refreshing.
 Unus, Duo, Tres by Bethany Hagen intrigued me as well.
 I’m not really a fan of vampire stories, but the emotion and plot twists kept me captivated.

-Three Sides of a Heart is an anthology focusing on love triangles.
+Three Sides of a Heart by Natalie C. Parker is an anthology focusing on love triangles.
 There are many excellent works in this book, but I especially enjoyed Sabaa Tahir’s contribution.
 There is so much diversity and so many different genres, so I would absolutely recommend this one.

 “All right,” Steven says grandly.
 “You walk into a room with a kerosene lamp, a candle, and a fireplace.
 What do you light first?”